altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Ah, about that..."<br/>

-Regis remembered Diethart.
+Regis remembered Diethart.<br/>

-He took on a massive amount of jobs during the preparation phase of this battle.
+He took on a massive amount of jobs during the preparation phase of this battle.<br/>

 "...
 Don't worry.
 We need to be alert, but there won't be a large scale attack by the savages."<br/>